tovahs/lext/README.md

     Name: mean, dtype: float64

 The output tells you the words selected to match, as well as shows the averages for each variable associated with both the list to match and the selected items.

+### random_balance
+Generate balanced subset of stimuli based on opposing condition, from list of all possible options.
+Cycles through elminiating farthest outlier from con average each cycle.

+**Input**:
+- con: list of words
+- candidates: candidate words
+- lexicon: pandas df lexicon both con and candidates are pulled from (for normalizaton)
+- columns (optional): list of column names for lexicon.
+When set to None, calculation is based on all numeric columns passed.
+- itr (optional): Number of balancing cycles

+**Output**: list: sugjested condition

+For an example, see balance.